-SAT issued SAT Circular 82 on April 22, 2009.
-SAT Circular 82 provides certain specific criteria for determining whether the "de facto management body" of a Chinese-controlled offshore-incorporated enterprise is located in China, which include all of the following conditions: (a) the location where senior management members responsible for an enterprise's daily operations discharge their duties; (b) the location where financial and human resource decisions are made or approved by organizations or persons; (c) the location where the major assets and corporate documents are kept; and (d) the location where more than half (inclusive) of all directors with voting rights or senior management have their habitual residence.
+SAT issued SAT Circular 82 on April 22, 2009, which was partly amended by Announcement on Issues concerning the Determination of Resident Enterprises Based on the Standards of Actual Management Institutions issued by SAT on January 29, 2014, and further partly amended by Decision on Issuing the Lists of Invalid and Abolished Tax Departmental Rules and Taxation Normative Documents issued by SAT on December 29, 2017.
+SAT Circular 82, as amended, provides certain specific criteria for determining whether the "de facto management body" of a Chinese-controlled offshore-incorporated enterprise is located in China, which include all of the following conditions: (a) the location where senior management members responsible for an enterprise's daily operations discharge their duties; (b) the location where financial and human resource decisions are made or approved by organizations or persons; (c) the location where the major assets and corporate documents are kept; and (d) the location where more than half (inclusive) of all directors with voting rights or senior management have their habitual residence.
 SAT Circular 82 further clarifies that the identification of the "de facto management body" must follow the substance over form principle.
-In addition, SAT issued SAT Bulletin 45 on July 27, 2011, effective September 1, 2011, providing more guidance on the implementation of SAT Circular 82.
+In addition, SAT issued SAT Bulletin 45 on July 27, 2011, effective from September 1, 2011 and partly amended on April 17, 2015 and June 28, 2016, respectively, providing more guidance on the implementation of SAT Circular 82.
 SAT Bulletin 45 clarifies matters including resident status determination, post-determination administration and competent tax authorities.
 Although both SAT Circular 82 and SAT Bulletin 45 only apply to offshore enterprises controlled by PRC enterprises or PRC enterprise groups, not those controlled by PRC individuals or foreign individuals, the determining criteria set forth in SAT Circular 82 and SAT Bulletin 45 may reflect SAT's general position on how the "de facto management body" test should be applied in determining the tax resident status of offshore enterprises, regardless of whether they are controlled by PRC enterprises or PRC enterprise groups or by PRC or foreign individuals.